-- Refer cases of suspected abuse or allegations to the relevant investigating agencies. - Support staff who make referrals to children's social care and other referral pathways. - Refer cases where a person is dismissed or left due to risk/harm to a child and the DBS as required. - Ensure arrangements are in place year-round for all staff and volunteers to seek advice, support and inform of safeguarding concerns, or incidents and disclosures that inform children are at risk of harm, or abuse, harm or bullying or sexual harm or harassment has occurred. - The Senior DSL and DSL team meet regularly to discuss cases and children of concern. - Children and families are supported by the staff team and appropriate support is put in place either in school or with referrals to outside agencies.
+- Refer cases of suspected abuse or allegations to the relevant investigating agencies. - Support staff who make referrals to children's social care and other referral pathways. - Refer cases where a person is dismissed or left due to risk/harm to a child and the DBS as required. - Ensure arrangements are in place year-round for all staff and volunteers to seek advice, support and inform of safeguarding concerns, or incidents and disclosures that inform children are at risk of harm, or abuse, harm or bullying or sexual harm or harassment has - Ensure appropriate systems are in place to mange and address online safety, access to mobile phone networks, especially for those children who are potentially at greater risk of harm, abuse, and exploitation and refer concerns where required linked to the PREVENT duty. - The Senior DSL and DSL team meet regularly to discuss cases and children of concern. - Children and families are supported by the staff team and appropriate support is put in place either in school or with referrals to outside agencies.